Outside Leighton House Museum, 2015.

-Let's talk first about the setting: the iconic, historic, Leighton House Museum.
+Let's first talk about the setting: the iconic, historic, Leighton House Museum.
 This is an absolute must-see for anyone in London: a small, boutique museum for the condiscenti of interior design and art.
 This was the residence of Frederic, Lord Leighton (1830-1896), a Victorian artist and President of the Royal Academy.
-Built to Leighton's requirements, he kept decorating it over his lifetime... a product of 30 years of collecting and arranging leads today to a unique gem, one of the most beautiful houses I've ever visited.
-Let me tell you..
-It's not everyday I am impressed by an interior design.
-I truly appreciate the moment when I loose all senses to beauty of the environment I am plunged in.
-This was one of them.
+Built to Leighton's requirements, he kept decorating it over his lifetime.
+Today, the house stands as a product of 30 years of collecting and arranging.
+It's truly an unique gem.

-These photographs do not do justice to this house.
-It is open to the public, and hosts a number of exhibition per year.
+The house is open to the public and hosts a number of exhibition per year.
 On right now is Raed Yassin's Kissing Amnesia.
-It comprises of three major pieces: an music installation, a series of embroidered 'paintings' and a set of ceramic vases.
+It comprises of three major pieces: an music installation, a series of embroidered paintings and a set of ceramic vases.
 I already appreciate the variety in medium.
 Variety is probably the word I would choose to describe the show.

-Yassin's music installation, titled Ruins in Space, replays en boucle the Arab music queen: who else than Umm Kulthum.
-The Egyptian singer is the Arab's world most recognizable voices.
-She has been such a huge inspiration to Arab contemporary aritsts (see some references in Arab Pop Art).
-I was expecting a simple celebration of her music: but what did I find?
-Again, so surprised.
-Her vinyl disk has Korean inscriptions.
+Yassin's music installation, titled Ruins in Space, replays en boucle the Arab music queen: Umm Kulthum.
+The Egyptian singer is one of the Arab's world most recognizable voices, and has been such a huge inspiration to Arab contemporary aritsts.
+I was expecting a simple celebration of her music: but what do I find?
+Again, another surprise.
+Her vinyl disk has Korean inscriptions written on it.
 The wall text reads that Yassin bought the vinyl on Ebay, and it is a remain of a short-lived Korean radio fascination in the 80s with the Umm Klumtoum's songs.
-I smile, and later read on the show's pamphlet that Yassin deals with 'constructed reality' with this piece.
+I smile.

 Next up are the embroidered paintings.
 A series of extremely well-crafted, vibrantly coloured rectangular flat embroideries of daily Middle Eastern family scenes.
 Some are quite cinematographic, like Kissing (2013) and Kissing 2 (2013) and reminiscent of Egyptian cinema posters from the 40s and 50s.
 Others are scenes of children, wife and husbands, sharing a meal and spending time together.
-It is almost like Yassin makes an ironical comment on the Western fascination with the 'Arab world' and how 'they live their daily life' amongst 'bombs and grenades'.
-He depict this daily life, which is joyful, loving, warm.
-It made me at least want to jump in the picture and join these families.
+Yassin makes an ironical comment on the Western fascination with the 'Arab world' and how 'they live their daily life' amongst 'bombs and grenades'.
+He depict another, more real version of Arab daily life, which is joyful, loving, warm.
+His compositions makes viewers want to jump inside these still lives and join these families.
 But he does more: these characters stand in a cloud of dreamy patterns.
-The craftsmanship is on point: these embroideries are at out this world beautiful: shiny, colourful, composition is on point.
-Nothing is too much.
-You would see these types of patterns on fine porcelain or luxurious textiles: instead you see them as a backdrop of a contemporary painting.
+The craftsmanship is another strong element of these works.
+One would see these types of patterns on fine porcelain or luxurious textiles: instead Yassin uses them as a backdrop of a contemporary painting.
 Yassin celebrates the Islamic Art traditional textile craftsmanship, that allured the whole world only a few centuries ago.

 Every person reading the wall label of the piece was seen a second later examining, knees bent, every detail of this fascinating news-worthy and timely scenery.
-Yassin is not only bridging East and East (as going against bridging East and West), but he is celebrating the Oriental way of looking at art: with painted and glazed ceramics, hand painted miniatures, embroidered textiles and carved metalworks, it's all in the details.
-Appreciating a piece of art from a meter's distance is a Western concept.
-The Eastern way to truly appreciate art is with a magnifying glass.
+Yassin is not only bridging Lebanon and China, as in East and East instead of East and West, but he is celebrating the Eastern way of looking at art.
+With painted and glazed ceramics, hand painted miniatures, embroidered textiles and carved metalworks, the beauty of Yassin's works is in the details.
+Appreciating a piece of art from a meter's distance is a Western concept after all: Eastern art appreciation is best handled with a magnifying glass.

 Strong conceptual practice, powerful political message, and exceptional craft: rare are occasions these three meet.
 You know it's good art when they do.